cod-OR/CP-and-DSA/README.md

 # Competitive Programming and DSA

-I intend to gather all the info and techniques that one comes across as a competitive programmer.
+I intend to gather all the info and techniques that one comes across as a competitive programmer.<br>
 This repository also contains all of my templates/snippets.
 Any suggestions and comments are welcome.